 Fred Jones Jr Museum of Art

-The University of Oklahoma’s Fred Jones Jr. Exhibition hall of Art holds north of 20,000 articles in its extremely durable assortment.
+The University of Oklahoma’s Fred Jones Jr. Exhibition Hall of Art (located in Norman) holds north of 20,000 articles in its extremely durable assortment.
 The historical center assortment likewise incorporates French Impressionism, twentieth century American canvas and mold, conventional and contemporary Native American workmanship, the specialty of the Southwest, pottery, photography, contemporary craftsmanship, Asian workmanship, and illustrations from the sixteenth century to the present.

 The Oklahoma University Museum of Art, the herald of the Fred Jones Jr. Exhibition hall was established in 1936 by OU craftsmanship educator Oscar Jacobson, who turned into the historical center’s first chief and served in that post until his retirement in 1950.[a]

 The assortment proceeded to develop, and in 1971, another structure was fabricated called the Fred Jones Jr. Dedication Art Center.
 In 1992 it was renamed the Fred Jones Jr. Gallery of Art.
 At the point when current OU president David Boren showed up at OU in 1994, he and his significant other Molly Shi Boren started a mission to extend the gallery’s assortments.